-Outreach Priests are an important part of the Cross Catholic Outreach ministry.
-Each weekend, they travel to parishes throughout the United States to assist parish priests with coverage while delivering inspiring mission-oriented messages, increasing parishioner engagement and deepening faith.
+Outreach Priests are an important part of the Cross Catholic Outreach ministry and can be a blessing to your faith community.
+Each weekend, they travel to parishes throughout the United States to share Cross Catholic’s mission, deliver inspiring homilies, increase parishioner engagement and deepen faith.

-Outreach Priests share stories of faithful Catholic servants working in remote locations around the world transforming individuals and communities, while also providing the sacramental needs of a parish for mission-specific weekends, parish missions, special events, or during a pastor’s absence.
+Outreach Priests share stories of faithful Catholic servants working in remote locations around the world, transforming individuals and communities and meeting the sacramental needs of a parish for mission-specific weekends, parish missions, special events or during a pastor’s absence.
 One of their goals is to motivate greater generosity toward the poor and greater support of Cross Catholic Outreach project partners serving impoverished families overseas.
-In this way, they share the Gospel, and through it, the message of charitable work.
+In this way, they share the Gospel — and through it, the message of charitable work.

 Here are a few links to some recent Cross Catholic Outreach Priests’ visits: